 Can I avoid iTunes corrupting my iOS backup?

-Given the amount of ways that a backup in iTunes can become corrupt it is difficult to stop all instances of iTunes failure.
+Given the many ways through which an iTunes backup can become corrupt, it is difficult to prevent all instances of iTunes failure.
 However, there are best practices to follow to avoid losing precious photos or important contacts and also protect data already safely backed up in iTunes.
 When carrying out major iTunes process like iOS updates or full backups, we suggest backing up safely to prevent data loss.

 - Always make a copy of the iTunes backup before an iOS update